Test Optional Colleges: Everything You Need to Know

 • Equity: Standardized tests often reflect access to resources like tutoring and multiple test attempts.
 Removing the requirement broadens access for lower-income and first-generation students.

-• Diversity: Test optional policies can help schools attract a wider range of applicants across race, geography, and background.
+• Diversity: Test-optional policies can help schools attract a broader range of applicants from diverse races, geographies, and backgrounds.

 • Rankings: Higher average test scores among those who submit can boost a school’s profile in ranking systems.